Arts in the Airport Exhibition | Celebrating McGhee Tyson Airport’s 80th Anniversary

 + 2-D Works: The maximum allowed size is 60” x 60” in any direction including frame or stand.
 Weight is not to exceed 50 lbs.
 WORKS MUST BE SUITABLY FRAMED/MOUNTED AND WIRED FOR INSTALLATION.
 CANVAS EDGES MUST BE FINISHED.
 These requirements are included because work is hanging in an area of high traffic for six months.

 The nonrefundable entry fee is $30 for up to five works (FREE for Arts & Culture Alliance members).
 The $30 entry fee includes a six-month membership in the Arts & Culture Alliance.
-Annual membership information and benefits are available at www.knoxalliance.com/join.html.
+Annual membership information and benefits are available at www.knoxalliance.com/join-renew.
 Diptychs and triptychs are considered one work.
-Works are juried by digital images only.
-Each 2-D work may be represented by one digital image, and each 3-D work may be represented by up to three separate digital images: two full views and one detail view.
-Send digital images as JPG files (no PowerPoint or slideshow formats) on CD (not DVD), at least 1-3 MB in size (or at least 1600 x 1600 pixels) each, or e-mail entries to firstname.lastname@example.org (no more than 5 MB in size to guarantee delivery of e-mail).
-Please identify image with entry form number (1-5), artist last name, and title of work (example: 1.Smith.Title.jpg).
+Works are juried by digital image only.

-Images may be sent on CD or via e-mail to firstname.lastname@example.org.
-CDs will not be returned.
+Images may be sent on CD/flash drive or via e-mail.

-Entry fees may be paid via check to "Arts & Culture Alliance" or through PayPal (below).
+Entry fees may be paid by check or credit card below.

 Mailing address: Arts & Culture Alliance, PO Box 2506, Knoxville, TN 37901 | Attn: ARTS IN THE AIRPORT